Optimisation of neoadjuvant pembrolizumab therapy for locally advanced MSI-H/dMMR colorectal cancer using data-driven delay integro-differential equations: Mathematical Model

-\subsubsection{Model Reduction via QSSA}
+\subsection{Model Reduction via QSSA}

-The model parameter values are estimated in \Cref{parameter estimation section 2} and are listed in \autoref{tableofparams}. \\~\\ We observe that the degradation rates of cytokines and DAMPs are, in general, order of magnitudes larger than those of immune and cancer cells.
+We note that the degradation rates of cytokines and DAMPs are, in general, orders of magnitude larger than those of immune and cancer cells.
 In particular, IL-2, IFN-$\upgamma$, TNF, and TGF-$\upbeta$ evolve on a very fast timescale, with degradation rates significantly higher than all other species in the model, causing them to equilibrate much more rapidly.
-As such, we perform a QSSA and reduce the model by setting \eqref{il2eqn}~-~\eqref{tgfbetaeqn} to $0$ and solving for $I_2$, $I_\upgamma$, $I_\upalpha$, and $I_\upbeta$ in terms of the other parameters and variables in the model.
-This minimally affects the system's evolution after a very short period of transient behaviour \cite{Snowden2017}, and we justify this by observing that, empirically, the deviation in system trajectories remains negligible for nearby parameter choices.
+As such, we perform a quasi-steady-state approximation (QSSA) and reduce the model by setting \eqref{il2eqn}~--~\eqref{tgfbetaeqn} to $0$ and solving for $I_2$, $I_\upgamma$, $I_\upalpha$, and $I_\upbeta$ in terms of the other parameters and variables in the model.
+This minimally affects the system's evolution after a very short period of transient behaviour \citep{Snowden2017}, and we justify this by observing that, empirically, the deviation in system trajectories remains negligible for nearby parameter choices.
 Performing the QSSA leads to

 We note that this reduction is valid since the timescale of IFN-$\upgamma$, the slowest of the ``fast'' species, is significantly shorter than the timescales of all ``slow'' species in the model.